1. Health Hub

 Fortunately, thousands of organizations across the country provide mental health resources to individuals who identify as Black, Latine/ Hispanic, AAPI, or Native/ Indigenous.

-Resources for Black and African American Communities
+Resources for Black and African American communities

 • Therapy for Black Girls: An online space dedicated to accessible and relevant mental health care resources for Black girls and Black women, including an online provider database with nearby therapists.